treazzy/treazzy/README.md

-👋 Hi, I’m Sifundo Melusi Dube
+👋 Hi, I’m Sifundo Melusi Dube "\n"
 👀 I’m interested in Computer Sciences and hold a Bacholer's degree of Science 🌱 I’m majoring in Mathematics and Compputer Sciences 💞️ I’m looking to collaborate on any projects, C#